miker704/Strife/patches2.md

     - Replaced Server Settings modal with the best version made so far.
     - Added condtional handler to prevent closing of server settings modal when a submodal is active to the escape button listener.
     - Added submodal states and current active submodal states in  server settings modal.
+    - Changed the rendering of submodals in server settings used a function to render delete server when its active state is true.

 ## Backend Changes